SoftwareAG/cumulocity-clients-java/microservice/lpwan-custom-codec/readme.md

     }
 ```

+## Developing microservice without lpwan-custom-codec

+If the user does not use the lpwan-custom-codec library, then the microservice must be able to create the device types and pre-defined commands on MicroserviceSubscriptionAddedEvent

 ## Deploying the example codec microservice

 In order to build and deploy the sample codec microservice, follow the [Microservice SDK guide](http://www.cumulocity.com/guides/microservice-sdk/java/).